dragoscalin33/TaoziTree_Analysis/README_FINAL.md

     * **Embrace Data-Driven Decision Making:** Establish a routine for reviewing these key performance metrics and trends monthly.
 This agile approach will allow for quick adjustments, ensuring continuous optimization and responsiveness to market dynamics.

-## The Missing Key: Why Pedagogical Leadership Is Essential for Sustainable Growth in a Yoga School
+## 🍑 Why Pedagogical Leadership Is Essential for Sustainable Growth in a Yoga School

 This analysis of one year of class data highlights a critical insight:
 > **Teacher-class continuity drives revenue, retention, and growth.**